The motivation for writing this post came after reading an article from our blogger friend, Dan Erickson.

 That same person buys a pair of shoes they love.
 But later on, they get buyers remorse as they reflect on their learnings about minimalist living and impulsive buying.

 The guilt they feel is like how someone would feel if they didn’t follow the rules of a religion they’re committed to.
-Any acts of excessive consumerism is like a sin.
+Any acts of excessive consumerism are like a sin.

 There are no rules for minimalism